zerocrates/OaiPmhRepository/README.md

 ## Metadata Formats ##

+The plugin ships with several default formats.
+Other plugins can alter these or add their own (see [Extending](#extending)).

 ### Dublin Core (`oai_dc`) ###

 This is required by the OAI-PMH specification for all repositories.
 Omeka metadata fields are mapped one-to-one with